Search inside saved videos: the complete 2026 guide

 Titles are not content.
 A 90-minute podcast on "How we built a $40M ARR business" might be saved because the host's third question — at 38 minutes in — is the only thing you needed.
 The title doesn't know that.
 Neither does any tag you'd realistically add at save time.

 Transcripts exist but are scattered.
-YouTube has captions for 84% of uploads in major languages.
-Instagram and TikTok auto-generate them.
+The vast majority of YouTube uploads in major languages have captions, native or auto-generated.
+Instagram and TikTok auto-generate them at watch time.
 The transcripts are public.
 But each platform makes you search inside them one video at a time, after you've already opened the video — exactly when you don't know which video to open.

 Two distinct techniques are now mainstream, and most modern tools combine them: